Tanzania: Hunger and poverty

 The Global Hunger Index previously ranked the situation as "alarming" with a score of 42 in the year 2000; since then the GHI has declined to 23.2.
 Children in rural areas suffer substantially higher rates of malnutrition and chronic hunger, although urban-rural disparities have narrowed as regards both stunting and underweight.
 Low rural sector productivity arises mainly from inadequate infrastructure investment; limited access to farm inputs, extension services and credit; limited technology as well as trade and marketing support; and heavy dependence on rain-fed agriculture and natural resources.

-Approximately 68 percent of Tanzania's 61.1 million citizens live below the poverty line of $1.25 a day.
-32 percent of the population are malnourished.
+Approximately 68 percent of Tanzania's 61.1 million citizens live below the poverty line of $1.25 a day, with 32 percent of the population malnourished.
 The most prominent challenges Tanzania faces in poverty reduction are unsustainable harvesting of its natural resources, unchecked cultivation, climate change and water source encroachment, according to the United Nations Development Programme (UNDP).

 There are very few resources for Tanzanians in terms of credit services, infrastructure or availability to improved agricultural technologies, which further exacerbates hunger and poverty in the country according to the UNDP.
 Tanzania ranks 159 out of 187 countries in poverty according to the United Nation's Human Development Index (2014).

 The 2019 World Bank report showed that in the last 10 years, poverty has reduced by 8 percentage points, from 34.4% in 2007 to 26.4% in 2018.
 A further report showed a reduction to 25.7% in 2020.